 Abyssinia is one of the most welcoming and laid-back restaurants in Nairobi.
 It offers you a chance to explore different vegetarian dishes as well as delicious meaty options.

-If you’re after an Ethiopian food experience, this restaurant is the best.
-It’s also a nice place for groups and travelers who enjoy authentic coffee and spicy food.
+If you’re after an Ethiopian food experience, this restaurant is one the best places to eat in Nairobi.
+It’s also nice for groups and travelers who enjoy authentic coffee and spicy food.

 I visited this restaurant several times with friends and travelers when I was living in Nairobi.
 It offers a wonderful dining experience in a serene environment, and its prices are reasonable too.